minijaham/FeedHealCMD/README.md

 | heal    | Restore player's health value | /heal [player] \| /heal | /heal minijaham \| /heal | Op          |

 ### Install
-:one:[Download](https://poggit.pmmp.io/ci/minijaham/FeedHealCMD) .phar file(USE THE FeedHealCMD Dev build!!!!
+:one:  [Download](https://poggit.pmmp.io/ci/minijaham/FeedHealCMD) .phar file(USE THE FeedHealCMD Dev build!!!!
 The FeedAndHeal is old version of this repo!).

-:two:Upload the .phar file that you downloaded to /plugins folder
+:two:  Upload the .phar file that you downloaded to /plugins folder

-:three:Restart your server
+:three:  Restart your server

-:four:Enjoy!
+:four:  Enjoy!

 Note: If there are any issues with the plugin, feel free to edit them however you want.
 Just please don't forget to read [LICENSE](https://github.com/minijaham/FeedHealCMD/blob/master/LICENSE).